-- a financial agreement that is binding under section 90G of the Family Law Act 1975 (known as a 'binding financial agreement') or a corresponding written agreement that is binding because of a corresponding foreign law, - an award made in an arbitration referred to in section 13H of the Family Law Act 1975 (known as an 'arbitral award') or a similar award under a corresponding state, territory or foreign law, or - a written agreement that is binding because of a state, territory or foreign law relating to de facto marriage breakdowns and which cannot be overridden by an order of a court, except to avoid injustice.
+- a financial agreement that is binding under section 90G of the Family Law Act 1975 (known as a 'binding financial agreement') or a corresponding written agreement that is binding because of a corresponding foreign law - an award made in an arbitration referred to in section 13H of the Family Law Act 1975 (known as an 'arbitral award') or a similar award under a corresponding state, territory or foreign law, or - a written agreement that is binding because of a state, territory or foreign law relating to de facto marriage breakdowns and because of such law, a court is prevented from making an order - about matters to which the agreement applies, or - that is inconsistent with the terms of the agreement in relation to those matters, unless the agreement is varied or set aside.

 (These are referred to below as 'binding agreements used by de facto couples'.)
-The following agreements relating to de facto marriage breakdowns meet these requirements: - a domestic relationship agreement or termination agreement that complies with subsection 47(1) of the New South Wales Property (Relationships) Act 1984 - a recognised agreement within the meaning of the Queensland Property Law Act 1974 - a cohabitation agreement that is a certificated agreement within the meaning of the South Australian De Facto Relationships Act 1996 - a personal relationship agreement or separation agreement that complies with subsection 62(1) of the Tasmanian Relationships Act 2003 - a financial agreement that complies with subsection 205ZS(1) of the Western Australian Family Court Act 1997 - a domestic relationship agreement or termination agreement that complies with subsection 33(1) of the Australian Capital Territory's Domestic Relationships Act 1994 - a cohabitation agreement or separation agreement that complies with subsection 45(2) of the Northern Territory's De Facto Relationships Act.
+The following agreements relating to de facto marriage breakdowns meet these requirements:

+- a domestic relationship agreement or termination agreement that complies with subsection 47(1) of the New South Wales Property (Relationships) Act 1984 - a recognised agreement within the meaning of the Queensland Property Law Act 1974 - a cohabitation agreement that is a certificated agreement within the meaning of the South Australian De Facto Relationships Act 1996 - a personal relationship agreement or separation agreement that complies with subsection 62(1) of the Tasmanian Relationships Act 2003 - a financial agreement that complies with subsection 205ZS(1) of the Western Australian Family Court Act 1997 - a domestic relationship agreement or termination agreement that complies with subsection 33(1) of the Australian Capital Territory's Domestic Relationships Act 1994 a cohabitation agreement or separation agreement that complies with subsection 45(2) of the Northern Territory's De Facto Relationships Act.